 To receive a more detailed information about lost pets in your area via email please join our Pet Network.

 Did you confirm your address?
 You pet will not show unless you confirm your address at the end of the registration.
+Click the 'Edit' button on your pet listing and make sure follow through to the address confirmation.

 If you update your pet status to "Deceased" or "Other" your listing will also be removed from the Lost and Found page.